tinted-theming/home/builder.md

 - `scheme-is-{{variant}}-variant` - dynamic value built from the `variant` key of the scheme file. e.g. `variant: "light"` provides `scheme-is-light-variant` with a value of `true`.
 - `scheme-override-*` - obtained from the key within `overrides` object within the scheme yaml

-Additionally, a builder MUST provide the following template variables for each defined palette token:
+Additionally, a builder MUST provide the following template variables for each defined palette token and override name:

 - `{{ token-name }}-hex` - 6-digit hex color value.
 This does not include a leading `#`. e.g "7cafc2".
 - `{{ token-name }}-hex-bgr` - built from a reversed version of all the hex values e.g "c2af7c"